Reconstructing Multi-Scale Physical Fields from Extremely Sparse Measurements with an Autoencoder-Diffusion Cascade: Methods

+According to the Bayes rule in Eq. \ref{eq:Bayes}, the measurement consistency can be injected into the trained diffusion model by adding this new gradient into the sampling formulation in Eq. \ref{eq:sampling}.
 However, it drives the intermediate states at each denoising step to match the observations, which pulls the sample path away from the learned data manifold.
-Chung et al. \cite{chung2022improving} reveal that the Bayes optimal denoising step from the Tweedie’s formula \cite{robbins1992empirical} leads to a preferred condition for diffusion model both empirically and theoretically.
+Chung et al. \cite{chung2022improving} show that applying measurement guidance to the Tweedie denoised estimate \cite{robbins1992empirical} provides a more stable conditioning target for diffusion sampling, both empirically and theoretically.
 As a result, Tweedie’s formula is introduced here to impose the measurement consistency while improving the generation accuracy.
 In the case of Gaussian noise, a classic result of Tweedie’s formula tells us that one can achieve the denoised result by computing the posterior expectation:

 where the noise is modeled by $\tilde{\boldsymbol{d}} \sim \mathcal{N}(\boldsymbol{d}, \sigma^2\mathbf{I})$.
 Considering the conditional diffusion model where the forward step is modeled as $\boldsymbol{d}_t\sim\mathcal{N}\left(\sqrt{\bar{\alpha}_t} \, \boldsymbol{d}_0, \, (1 - \bar{\alpha}_t) \, \mathbf{I} \right)$, the Tweedie’s formula can be rewritten as: